 Sponsor and status

-This resolution was introduced on June 18, 1974, in a previous session of Congress, but was not enacted.
+This resolution was introduced on June 18, 1974, in a previous session of Congress, but it did not receive a vote.

 Representative for New York's 13th congressional district